King seen in public for first time since cancer diagnosis after Harry reunion

 Charles travelled to Sandringham in Norfolk, the day after he began his treatment.

-The King has been seen in public for the first time since his cancer diagnosis as he left Clarence House the day after starting his treatment.
+The King has been seen in public for the first time since his cancer diagnosis as he left Clarence House the day after starting his treatment, following a brief reunion with the Duke of Sussex.

 Charles and the Queen were driven away from their London residence to Buckingham Palace, before being flown by helicopter to Sandringham in Norfolk.